sprawld/svelte-pipeable-store/README.md

 ```

 Currently this is a speculative project (feedback welcome!)
 But I think `pipe` is a useful addition to Svelte's store pattern.
 Here's my pitch for why it should be added:

 ## My Pitch

-I'm quite a fan of [Svelte's](https://svelte.dev/) subscribable store pattern.
+I'm a big fan of [Svelte's](https://svelte.dev/) subscribable store pattern.
 The two aspect I like: its _simplicity_ and _extendability_.

 The core of the pattern is the `writable` store.
 It has only 3 functions.